 2 min read

 The energy industry is undergoing a shift towards more electrification and renewable generation sources.
 This shift presents a need for new solutions as power providers adapt to meet higher energy demands.
-Utilities will have to adopt new and emerging technologies that connect power infrastructure and improve efficiencies in order to provide reliable, low-cost power to end users.
+Utilities will have to adopt new and emerging technologies that connect power infrastructure and improve efficiency in order to provide reliable, low-cost power to end users.

 Electrification is Driving Higher Demand for Renewable Energy

 Achieving economy-wide net zero emissions by 2050, in accordance with the Paris Climate Agreement, will require the electrification of several industries, including transportation, power, residential and commercial buildings, and manufacturing.
+Providers need to start preparing for how they’ll meet this higher demand for electricity while shifting to renewable energy sources.

 Renewable Generation Sources

 In the United States, the shift to renewable sources has focused largely on wind and solar farms, along with recent improvements in storage technology - making this storage option more practical and affordable for some generators and customers.
-Utilities can expect even more diversification of renewable generation sources in the future, including:
+Utilities can expect even more diversification of renewable generation sources in the future.

 Emerging Technology for Energy Integration